MDSplus/mdsplus/CMakeDeveloperGuide.md

 find_package(MyLib REQUIRED)
 ```

-All find scripts will set CMake variables with their results, such as
+All "find" scripts will set CMake variables with their results, such as
 `MYLIB_INCLUDE_DIRS` and `MYLIB_LIBRARIES` for our example above.
 These can be used
-directly, but it is preferable to use a interface target if available.
+directly, but it is preferable to use an interface target if available.
 These are
-"fake" libraries that carry with them all of the config needed to use an external
+"fake" libraries that carry with them all of the configuration needed to use an
-library, as if it were a target built by our project.
-For our example, it would
+external library, as if it were a target built by our project.
+For our example, it
-probably look like `MyLib::MyLib`.
+would probably look like `MyLib::MyLib`.
 These can then be used with
 `target_link_libraries()` like so:

 ```cmake